noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Other Texts I Will Reference
-## 'When they see us'
+## Netflix's 'When they see us'
 ### Description
-When they see us is dramatized retelling of the events of "The Central Park Five".
+Netflix's 'When they see us' is dramatized retelling of the events of "The Central Park Five".
 While less factual, it is more engaging and is overall a more relatable and understandable portrayal of their character and case.

 ### Differences in representation
 It focusses on the lives of the members of group before their involvement in the rape case as well as its impact on their personal lives.